jehamburger/odin-recipes/README.md

 # Project: Recipes

-The website will consist of a main index page which will have links to a few recipes.
+The website will consist of a main index page which will have links to a few recipes,  for practice.